Higher-derivative scalar-vector-tensor theories: black holes, Galileons, singularity cloaking and holography: Introduction

 To sum up, our goal in this work is to make progress on the front of the analytical study of higher-derivative scalar(-vector)-tensor theories, by starting from a controlled setup (Lovelock theory) where ghosts are absent, and using generalised dimensional reduction, which is essential to our analytical treatment.
 As advertised above, the solutions we obtain are relevant both for modified gravity theories (Galileons) - providing the first spherically symmetric analytical black hole solutions in this setup - and for holography - in particular for determining the fate of the near-horizon scaling geometries under higher-derivative corrections.

 The plan of the rest of paper is as follows.
 In section \ref{Section:CurvedDiagKKRed}, we perform a \emph{generalised} diagonal reduction from an arbitrary-dimensional Einstein Gauss-Bonnet theory and show that it is consistent if the compactified space is a Gauss-Bonnet space, which generalises the usual notion of an Einstein space.
 The result is a scalar-tensor theory with quartic derivatives in the metric and scalar field, depending on a continuous, real parameter.
 The full details of the reduction are enclosed in Appendix \ref{App:DiagonalKKRed}.
 In section \ref{Section:EGBD}, we take advantage of our reduction scheme to derive a family of static, spherically symmetric black hole solutions, with arbitrary horizon topology.
 To the best of our knowledge, these are the first exact analytical black hole solutions derived in a scalar-tensor theory with higher-derivative interactions.
 We study successively the planar and spherical cases, and then turn to the Galileon frame.
 In section \ref{Section:HoloEGBD}, we describe how to set up the holographic dictionary for toroidal reductions, and then derive the thermodynamics and first-order hydrodynamic transport coefficients for the solutions of section \ref{Section:EGBD}.
-Finally, in section \ref{Section:S1NonDiagKKRed}, we turn to a non-diagonal reduction on a circle, which cannot be generalised, and derive an exact black hole solution.
-The near-extremal geometry displays logarithmic violation of the area law of the entanglement entropy.
-Then, we sketch how to set up holography for this class of theories, and study thermodynamics and first-order hydrodynamics.
+Finally, in section \ref{Section:S1NonDiagKKRed}, we turn to a non-diagonal reduction on a circle, which cannot be generalised, derive an exact black hole solution, sketch how to set up holography for this class of theories, and study thermodynamics and first-order hydrodynamics.
 Section \ref{Section:CCL} contains our conclusions.